SomeSpaceNerd/IXLMultiBot_V2/README.md

 # What works?
 Still being developed,
 1. Option 1 is finished and works 100% correctly
-2. Finished in the code, outdated and not optimized
+2. Unfinished in the code
 3. Nonexistant (?)
 4. Unfinished in the code
 5. Unfinished in the code